EkambaramE/SelfieTaker/README.md

 Simple app to take and upload your selfies.

 ## Without Syncano version
-Works offline only, lets you grab a selfie and display it on your phone
+Works offline only, lets you grab a selfie and display it on your phone.
+There's a tutorial you can follow to create this app version from scratch - [read tutorial](https://github.com/lifcio/SelfieTaker/blob/without_syncano/Tutorial/Tutorial.md).

 ## Also see:
 * [With Syncano version](https://github.com/lifcio/SelfieTaker/tree/with_syncano) - works online and offline, lets you grab a selfie, display it on your phone AND -- send selfie to Syncano and get list of all previously taken selfies